Background Measurements and Simulations of the ComPair Balloon Flight: Introduction

-On August 27, 2023 ComPair conducted a short-duration high-altitude balloon flight from Fort Sumner, New Mexico, USA.
-The goals of this engineering flight was to demonstrate that the integrated system works as a Compton and Pair telescope in a space-like environment, to verify that the charged particle background rejection operates as intended, and to measure the background $\gamma$-ray spectrum.
-Successful completion of a short-duration flight is also a prerequisite for subsequent long-duration balloon flights.
+On 27 August 2023 , ComPair conducted a 6 h, 17 min high-altitude balloon flight from Fort Sumner, New Mexico, USA.
+The~goals of this engineering flight were to demonstrate that the integrated system works as a Compton and Pair telescope in a space-like environment, to~verify that the charged particle background rejection operates as intended, and~to measure the background $\gamma$-ray spectrum.
+The successful completion of a short-duration flight is also a prerequisite for subsequent long-duration balloon~flights.

 Earlier papers have reported on the ComPair balloon flight.
-Kirschner et al. 2024 \cite{tracker_kirschner_2024}, Shy et al. 2024 \cite{CsI_Flight_Shy_2024}, and Metzler et al. 2024 \cite{ACD_Metzler_2024} each focus individually on the Tracker, CsI Calorimeter, and ACD, respectively.
-Smith et al. 2024 \cite{ComPair_Flight_Smith_2024} highlights much of the pre-flight validation that is not considered here and also presents the measured flight spectra for each subsystem without applying the ACD veto or event reconstruction.
-In this analysis, we will demonstrate that the ComPair engineering flight achieved its goals by validating the measured ACD veto rate and event reconstruction with Monte Carlo simulations using MEGAlib's Cosima tool \cite{MEGAlib}.
-Section \ref{sec:Methods} describes the data analysis pipeline, simulations, and balloon flight in-general.
-Sections \ref{sec:SoftVeto} and \ref{sec:reconstruction} compare the measured data to the background simulations, and Section \ref{sec:HardVeto} compares the effectiveness of a hard ACD veto, in which events are rejected during data collection, to a soft ACD veto, in which events are rejected only during data analysis, to inform their use on future ComPair balloon flights and AMEGO.
+Kirschner~et~al., 2024~\cite{tracker_kirschner_2024}, Shy~et~al., 2024~\cite{CsI_Flight_Shy_2024}, and~Metzler~et~al., 2024~\cite{ACD_Metzler_2024} each focus individually on the Tracker, CsI Calorimeter, and~ACD, respectively.
+Smith~et~al. 2024~\cite{ComPair_Flight_Smith_2024} highlights much of the pre-flight validation that is not considered here and also presents the measured flight spectra for each subsystem without applying the ACD veto or performing event reconstruction.
+In this analysis, we will demonstrate that the ComPair engineering flight achieved its goals by validating the measured ACD veto rate and event reconstruction with Monte Carlo simulations using MEGAlib's Cosima tool~\cite{MEGAlib}.
+Section~\ref{sec:Methods} describes the data analysis pipeline, simulations, and~balloon flight in general.
+Sections~\ref{sec:SoftVeto} and \ref{sec:reconstruction} compare the measured data to the background simulations, and~Section~\ref{sec:HardVeto} compares the effectiveness of a hard ACD veto, in~which events are rejected during data collection, to~a soft ACD veto, in~which events are rejected only during data analysis, to~inform their use on future ComPair balloon flights and~AMEGO.

-\section{Materials and Methods}
+\section{Materials and~Methods}